/

 4. Don’t forget yourself!

-All the tips we have for horses naturally apply to you as a rider as well.
-Don’t start too quickly so that your body can acclimate to the heat.
-Eat and drink sufficiently and exercise in moderation.
-If you expect your horse to get back into peak performance, your horse may expect nothing less of you.
+All the tips we’ve mentioned for horses also apply to you as a rider.
+Don’t start too fast — give your body time to adapt to the heat.
+Eat and drink enough, and exercise in moderation.
+If you expect your horse to be in peak shape, your horse can expect the same from you.
 Right?
-PS: Did you know that you can also use Cavalor FreeBute Gel on yourself, against sore muscles?
+P.S.
+Did you know that you can also use Cavalor FreeBute Gel on yourself for sore muscles?

-Nutritional advice from our experts: increasing training on hot days
+Nutritional advice from our experts: Building up to the summer season and training on hot days

-Busy season ahead?
-Adjusting the feeding ration might be necessary.
-Gradually build up your horse’s feeding ration over the course of about a month.
-First and foremost, make sure your horse has access to plenty of fresh, clean water and good quality roughage.
+Looking at a busy season?
+Adjusting your horse’s feed ration may be necessary.
+Build it up gradually over the course of a month.
+First and foremost, make sure your horse has access to fresh, ample water and good forage.

-Horses that are going to be trained more have an increased need for energy and protein, to aid conditioning and muscle recovery.
-You can supplement your horse’s diet with a balancer that is high in fats such as Cavalor WholeGain.
-Nutrition that is rich in fats provides long-term energy, so your horse will not have to dig into its reserves during training.
-This allows you to build up fitness and muscle at the same time.
+Horses in increased training need more energy and protein — for fitness building and muscle repair.
+You can supplement your horse’s ration with a fat-rich balancer such as Cavalor WholeGain.
+Fat-rich feeds provide long-lasting energy, so your horse doesn’t have to tap into its reserves during training.
+This allows you to build fitness while also supporting muscle development.

 Fien Cavalor